ALENTL/dataStructuresInC/README.md

 ### [5.
 Infix to Prefix using Stack](https://github.com/ALENTL/dataStructuresInC/blob/master/stack/5.c)

+- Get infix expression from the user and store as infix
+- Reverse the infix expression, also the brackets
-- Convert infix to prefix
+- Convert the reversed infix expression to postfix
-- Push element to the stack
+- Reverse the postfix expression to obtain prefix
-- Pop an element from the stack
+- Display the prefix expression

 <br>